 Always the first to go in our house, we can’t keep enough Sweet Teriyaki Venison Jerky on hand.
 It is loved with any kind of wild game and is the first request from our boys when a deer or elk is brought home.

 When slicing meat for jerky, the traditional cut is in strips that go with the grain.
 For an easy-to-chew cut, meat can be sliced across the grain.

 Jerky could be considered a food group around our house.
 Fortunately, for our children, we are always testing out new jerky recipes.
 No matter what big game animal we prepare, our family will eat anything that remotely resembles jerky, simply for the smoked flavors.

 This recipe is from Tiffany’s book Cooking Big Game.
 To buy this book, and many more, visit here.

-When the jerky is done, place it in a glass bowl and cover with plastic wrap until cool.
-Keep refrigerated or freeze if storing for an extended period of time.
+- When the jerky is done, place it in a glass bowl and cover with plastic wrap until cool.
+Keep refrigerated or freeze if stored for an extended period of time.